nusmodifications/nusmods/scrapers/nus-v2/README.md

 This section details the differences between our [v1][api-v1] and [v2][api-v2] APIs.

 ### Module data

+All keys are switched from TitleCase to camelCase.

 - `Faculty` is provided in addition to `Department`
 - `Types` is removed - this is not used anywhere in the v3 frontend because it is difficult to keep up to date